With its features, the Yashica T4 performs at a surprisingly high level. In this review, you’ll discover what the T4’s best feature actually is.

-Kyocera has designed the Yashica T4 with just 3-buttons including the shutter release button, and one switch to turn the camera on and off, and the last one for the self-time function.
+Kyocera has designed the Yashica T4 with just 3-buttons including the shutter release button, one switch to turn the camera on and off, and the last one for the self-timer function.
 That’s it!
-It is indeed a no nonsense design that makes you think more about the composition and what elements you want to add or remove from the frame.
+It is indeed a no-nonsense design that makes you think more about the composition and what elements you want to add or remove from the frame.
 All the technical stuff is handled by the camera automatically.

 The camera has three autofocus points – one right in the middle, and two on the outer brackets.
 However, I always find myself using the center point just to be sure.
 Autofocus is not super fast, but it’s not clumsy either.
 Half press the shutter release button and the camera locks the focus and exposure to whatever the center point is placed over.
 A green LED light right next to the viewfinder lights up when the focus is locked.
 If something goes wrong, you’ll see the red one instead.